 Not supported for on-premises Citrix Gateway.

-Only one user per device is supported.
-Kiosk or “hot desk” user devices are not supported.
+- Only one user per device is supported.
+Kiosk or “hot desk” user devices aren’t supported.

 Supported workspace authentication methods

 - Citrix Gateway (primary user claim must be from AD)